LucasMartinsVieira/go-todo-api/README.md

 ## Justfile commands

-The project includes a `Makefile` to help you manage common tasks more easily.
+The project includes a `justfile` to help you manage common tasks more easily.
 Here's a list of some available commands and a brief description of what they do:

 - `just run`: Run the application without generating API documentation.
 - `just run-with-docs`: Generate the API documentation using Swag, then run the application.